Processing...

 For each tree, PRCalc performs three calculations:

 where V is total volume (m³), DBH is diameter at breast height (cm at 1.3 m), and HT is total height (m).
-Species-specific coefficients a0, a1, a2 account for taper differences between the 1.3 m and 1.37 m (4.5 ft) measurement points.
+Species-specific coefficients a0, a1, a2 incorporate the Honer (1967) imperial coefficients, the ft³→m³ conversion, and a taper correction between the 1.3 m and 1.37 m (4.5 ft) measurement points.

 2. Merchantable Volume Ratios — The proportion of total volume merchantable to a given top diameter inside bark (DIB) is computed from volume ratio polynomials: